umr-lops/coloc_sat/docs/installation.rst

 Stable release
 --------------

-To install sar_coloc, run this command in your terminal:
+To install coloc_sat, run this command in your terminal:

 .. code-block:: console

-    $ pip install sar_coloc
+    $ pip install coloc_sat

 This is the preferred method to install sar_coloc, as it will always install the most recent stable release.